My-Finance-Report/yearly_report/README.md

 # Launch blocking

 - make the column charts make sense
+- sort is wrong on the barchart x axis
 - the configuration page is just wacky
 - sankey config has configability somewhere